dakujem/sendgrid-swiftmailer/readme.md

 > Note:
 >
 > The code has been inspired by `expertcoder/swiftmailer-send-grid-bundle`,
-> but is more flexible and does not require symfony installation.
+> but is more flexible, works with newest SendGrid and Swift Mailer libs and does not require symfony installation.